 Item Issue

 Page Limits Strictly followed throughout application,

 including particular attention to:

 - Research Narrative

 - Appendix 2 Narrative, if any

 - Biographical sketches

 - Data Management Plan(s) (DMPs)

 - Letter(s) of Recommendation, if any

 Personally Identifiable Information None present in the application

 Research Narrative Composed of one PDF file including all

 appendices

 Project Summary / Abstract Name(s) of applicant, PI(s), PI's institutional

-· affiliation(s), Co-Investigator(s), Co-
+• affiliation(s), Co-Investigator(s), Co-

 Investigator's institutional affiliation(s)

 DOE Title Page Follow instructions closely

 Budget Use current negotiated indirect cost and fringe

 benefit rates

 Budget Justification (attached to budget) Justify all requested costs

 Biographical Sketches Follow page limits strictly and do not include

-list of collaborators
+list of collaborators.
+Attach the biographical

+sketch to the Senior/Key Person Profile

+(Expanded) Form.

 Current and Pending Support Ensure complete listing of all activities,

-regardless of source of funding
+regardless of source of funding.
+Attach the

+current and pending support to the Senior/Key

+Person Profile (Expanded) Form.

 List of Individuals who Should not Serve as Provided as separate file in application

 Merit Reviews

 Data Management Plans (DMP) - If referring to an experiment's DMP,

 describe the relationship to the proposed

 research

 - Include a DMP even if no experimental

 data is expected

+Promoting Inclusive and Equitable Research PIER Plans are a new requirement for new

+(PIER) Plan and renewal applications.

 PDF Files Ensure that all PDF files comply with the

 following standards:

 - Files must be machine-readable.

 - Files may not be scanned from a printed

 document.

 - Files must be plain PDF files consisting of

 text, numbers, and images without

 editable fields, signatures, passwords,

-redactions, or other advanced features

-available in some PDF-compatible

-software.

-- Files must not be PDF portfolios or

-binders.

-- Files must be readable in the full version

-7
+1 1 1 10

-of Adobe Acrobat.
-If combining multiple files into one research narrative, ensure that a PDF portfolio or binder is not created.
-If creating PDF files using any software other than Adobe Acrobat, please use a "Print to PDF" or equivalent process to ensure that all content is visible.
+redactions, or other advanced features available in some PDF-compatible software. - Files must be readable in the full version of Adobe Acrobat - If combining multiple files into one research narrative, ensure that a PDF portfolio or binder is not created.

+- If creating PDF files using any software

+other than Adobe Acrobat, please use a

+"Print to PDF" or equivalent process to

+ensure that all content is visible.

 Institutions capable of being funded through If National Laboratories and/or DOE sites are

 the DOE Field Work System permitted to submit under this FOA:

 - Do not create new institutions in the

 PAMS website.

 - Submit applications in Grants.gov using

-the name of the laboratory or site in Field

-5 of the SF-424(R&R) application form,
+the name of the laboratory or site in Field 5 of the SF-424(R&R) application form,

-not the contractor operating the laboratory or site.
+not the contractor operating the laboratory

+or site.

 Submissions under this FOA will be

 evaluated for technical merit, but any

 resulting funding, work, or awards will be

 made under the laboratory or site's contract

 with DOE.
 No separate financial assistance

 awards will be made.
 No administrative

 provisions of this FOA will apply to the

 laboratory or any laboratory subcontractor.